-We are pleased to say that this particularly onerous position is being changed by the introduction of the Insurance Act 2015, which comes into force in August 2016.
+We are pleased to say that this particularly onerous position was changed by the introduction of the Insurance Act 2015, which became law in August 2016.

-The act will try to make the balance between policyholder and insurer more equal by requiring the policyholder to make a "fair presentation" of the risk, and provided this is done, the onus is transferred to the insurer to ask for any additional information which it believes may be material to its underwriting.
+The act aims to make the balance between policyholder and insurer more equal by requiring the policyholder to make a "fair presentation" of the risk, and provided this is done, the onus is transferred to the insurer to ask for any additional information which it believes may be material to its underwriting.
 In order to be classed as a fair presentation, the policyholder must include all relevant information that it ought to know following a reasonable search of the information available to it.